opencloudelab/opencloudelab.github.io/_posts/tensor-flow/2015-5-01-Intro_tensorflow.md

 ## INTRODUCTION TO TENSOR FLOW

 This section will guide you to get an idea about tensor flow.
-The course is designed to provide you with an introduction to tensor flow, steps to install tensor flow, followed by a few practical examples that will help you understand how to define your own neural network model and activate them using tensors in tensor flow.
+The course is will provide you with an introduction to tensor flow, steps to install tensor flow, followed by a few practical examples that will help you understand how to define your own neural network model and activate them using tensors in tensor flow.

 ## Prerequisites
 Basic understanding of neural networks is assumed for this course.